 ‘Gratitude and Respect’

-Students and colleagues from all three UCLA Luskin departments recall the essential role Leo Estrada played in their education and careers.
+In preparation for the retirement celebration, students and colleagues from all three UCLA Luskin departments recalled the essential role that Leo Estrada played in their education and careers.

 “Leo’s tireless mentorship of our master’s and Ph.D. students is very well-known, and we will honestly struggle mightily to fill that void after he leaves.
 What might not be as well known is his mentorship of junior faculty.
 In my case, Leo taught me more than anyone how to work –how to organize your time and ideas, and how to prioritize between the countless opportunities and responsibilities that we face in these great jobs we have.
 I will continue to pass this advice down to future colleagues and try (and often fail) to fully implement his advice.”